Posted on August 28th, 2020

 The VA offers compensation for the following problems related to hearing loss:

 Therefore, if you struggle with hearing loss and one or more of the above conditions, you can receive disability compensation from the VA, which is a monthly benefit.
 The maximum disability rating the VA assigns veterans for hearing loss is 30%, which means that you will receive approximately $435.69 every month.
 However, if you have other symptoms related to hearing loss, they may assign a higher disability rating to you, which will result in more financial compensation.
 Lastly, it is important to know that if your hearing loss was caused by using the defective 3M Combat Arms earplugs, you are also entitled to compensation from the liable company.
 A lawyer who specializes in this area of practice will help you file a claim both with 3M and with the VA.

 With over 25 years of experience in helping veterans recover fair compensation for their injuries, our attorneys are ready to provide you with quality assistance in filing a claim if you struggle with hearing loss as a result of your military service.

-If you used the defective 3M Combat Arms earplugs, we will also file a claim with the company, in addition to the claim filed with the VA.
-This way, you will receive the maximum compensation available for your disability.
-While complex and tedious, the process will require minimal involvement on your part, as you will only have to send your attorney your military and medical records, documents that will be used as evidence to support your claims.
-Eventually, you will obtain the money you are eligible for from all the liable parties if you choose to work with our law firm.
-For additional information, please contact us and we will gladly answer your questions.
+If you used the defective 3M Combat Arms earplugs, we may also be able to file a claim with the company, in addition to the claim filed with the VA.
+This way, you may receive the maximum compensation available for your disability.
+While complex and tedious, the process will require minimal involvement on your part, as you will only have to send your attorney your military records, which you must retrieve, and your medical records, documents that will be used as evidence to support your claims.
+Eventually, you may obtain the money you are eligible for from all the liable parties if you choose to work with our law firm.